BigOrcas/BigOrcas/README.md

 </div>

 </h1>

-I am a **Back-end developer** who feel the value of being together and think about better communication. 👨‍💻

 - 🌱 I am a **Back-end developer** who feel the value of being together and think about better communication.
 - 📫 How to reach me: bigwhale1948@gmail.com